 Each fiction or nonfiction workshop participant submits 5000 words of writing before the conference, and each poetry workshop participant submits fifteen pages of poetry.
 The pages are studied by both the workshop instructor and workshop peers.
 Each participant receives commentary from both instructor and workshop peers, and each participant is expected to read a packet of workshop pages and give commentary.
 Workshop packets are emailed to each participant by mid-May, so that writers have the time to go over the pages and make comments well before the conference.
 Workshops are intensive and craft-centered.
 Each writer makes comments on the work, generally a separate page of comments, single-spaced, and enters line edits in the text.

-For the 2017 schedule, eight major writing workshops will be held at The Bryant Park Hotel Terrace Loft, and Loft; The Library Hotel Writer's Den, Poetry Garden and Boardroom, The Algonquin Hotel Library Room and The Cassa Hotel New York Boardroom.
+For the 2017 schedule, eight major writing workshops will be held at The Bryant Park Hotel Terrace in the Terrace Loft and Loft; The Library Hotel Writer's Den in the Poetry Garden and Boardroom; at The Algonquin Hotel in the Library Room and at The Casablanca Hotel in the Boardroom.
 2017 workshops will be held on June 8, 9, 11 & 12 from 8:30 AM-11:30 AM, with a 15 minute break.

 We also host smaller workshops, what we call "Genre Labs" on site.
 Space is limited for each Genre Lab.
 The Genre Labs are given in the afternoon at The Bryant Park Hotel.
 Writers do not need to prepare any work beforehand for the Genre Labs.
 Each writer generally attends the Genre Lab in their Major Workshop genre, but writers can choose to take a different genre.
 For example: a writer attending a Major Poetry Workshop can elect to take a Genre Lab in nonfiction, provided there is space.
 We ask that poets choose one or the other Genre Labs in poetry and that fiction writers choose one or two Genre Labs.
 There are several Genre Labs in each genre.